coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./examples/dist_class_validation.png" width="360" alt="Distribution Class Validation" />

 The distribution is very similar.
-In general, it would be a good idea to balance the dataset, but in this case I am not sure it would be very useful, since in reality some kind of traffic signs (for example ) could occour less frequently then others (the stop sign for example).
+In general, it would be a good idea to balance the dataset, but in this case I am not sure it would be very useful, since in reality some kind of traffic signs (for example the 20km/h speed limit) could occur less frequently then others (the stop sign for example).

 ```
 Class 0: Speed limit (20km/h)                                180 samples